-Even situations that seem wholly negative, and that upset us, actually have a lesson in them, if we allow ourselves to step back and think about what that might be.
+Even situations that seem wholly negative and upset us actually have a lesson in them if we allow ourselves to step back and think about what that might be.

-Many times these lessons come from unexpected sources, or sources we were not aware of at the time.
+These lessons often come from unexpected sources or sources we were unaware of.

-If we are willing to stop and think about the reason something happened, why we were hurt by someone, or why something someone did in passing made us feel uneasy, we can often find that message buried underneath.
+If we stop and think about why something happened, why someone hurt us, or why something someone did in passing made us feel uneasy, we can often find that message buried underneath.

 Life Lessons from Unexpected Sources

-While it may sounds like there is nothing about that situation to learn from, there is actually a great deal.
+While it may sound like there is nothing about that situation to learn from, there is actually a great deal.